DFE-Digital/teacher-services-cloud/documentation/production-checklist.md

 ## Performance testing
 Simulate load from user traffic to determine the right number of instances and the database plan.
 This should cover the most typical user journeys.
 We recommend [K6](https://k6.io/) as it can be deployed to the cluster to minimise latency.
 Check the example in [teacher pay calculator](https://github.com/DFE-Digital/teacher-pay-calculator/tree/main/load_testing).

-If time is short or user traffic is expected to be low, make sure to monitor the application and database usage after launch, and everytime there is a new significant feature.
+If time is short or user traffic is expected to be low, make sure to monitor the application and database usage after launch, and every time there is a new significant feature.
 And be ready to scale up.

 ## Postgres backups to Azure storage
 Azure postgres provides an [automatic backup](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-backup-restore) with a 7 days retention period.
 It can be restored from a point in time to a new database server.